 Our Scholars are creating the changes they want to see in their communities and society.
-The Community Development Grant program helps them to do this, providing them with seed capital to start or expand their own community projects and businesses.
+The Community Development Grant program helps them to do this, providing them with capital to start or expand their own community projects and businesses.

 Igniting Change Around the World

 We are proud to announce that we have awarded 53 community development grants since 2016!
 Our graduate scholars are making great strides in their communities and world.
-We could not be more proud of their accomplishments.
 Here is where transformation is taking place.

 Seed Grant Awardee Spotlight